Manufacturing of Narcotics in California – Health & Safety Code § 11379

 People who manufacture can obviously command a high dollar for drugs and they are the ones who are putting mass amounts of drugs out on the streets where our youth are getting their hands on them.
-Contact our California criminal defense lawyers to review your case.

 - Under The Influence Of A Narcotic – Health And Safety Code Section 11350

 So, if you’re charged with manufacturing of narcotics, it’s important that you get an attorney who has handled these cases before and has local experience in the court where your case is pending.
 Sometimes these cases are more than meets the eye.
 There is no danger to the public and it’s not really a manufacturing – it’s more of someone doing something on a very small scale in their home that is not going to injure anybody and really shouldn’t be classified as manufacturing narcotics.

 That’s what I see a lot of times – it’s the little tiny mom-and-pop drug lab going on and law enforcement getting information a lot of time from informants, and then they come in guns-a-blazing with numerous officers and they are making some big arrest, and the reality is no one was going to get hurt, it’s not a big operation.

 So, there’s always another side of the story.
 Your version of the story in a manufacturing of drugs case has got to be sent out to the prosecutor and judge so they know what’s really going on.
 Sometimes there’s more than meets the eye and your criminal defense attorney is the one who has the ability to defend you the right way and get your side of the story across.